justdoanything/DataParser/README.md

 This program parses simple data to make your job easier.\
 You can run this after importing with jar file or refer to the code as it is.

-It will be registered in maven dependency.
+It will be registered in maven repository.

 ---

 ## Logs
-I studied [java design pattern](https://github.com/justdoanything/self-study/blob/main/WIS/03%20ApplicationModernization.md#5%EF%B8%8F⃣-java-design-pattern) and tried to apply into the code.
+I studied [java design pattern](https://github.com/justdoanything/self-study/blob/main/WIS/03%20ApplicationModernization.md#5%EF%B8%8F⃣-java-design-pattern) and tried to apply into this project.

-First of all, I need to divide which field should be common, which method should be common for all classes.
+First of all, I need to divide which field and method should be common for all classes.
 I figured out it by input, output type.\
 After that, I thought about how to implement these common fields/methods.

 - Builder Pattern